flux-framework/flux-operator/docs/getting_started/custom-resource-definition.md

 ### volumes

-Volumes that are defined on the level of the MiniCluster (named) can be mounted into containers.
+Volumes that are defined on the level of the MiniCluster can be referenced on the level of the container to be mounted into them.
 As an example, here is how we specify the volume `myvolume` to be mounted to the container at `/data`.

 ```yaml